 Here we go…

 After four days of travel from Washington through Idaho, Montana, more Montana, and even more Montana, followed by a quick pass through North Dakota and Minnesota, we arrived at Wisconsin’s Interstate State Park yesterday.
-We had a few hours of humid but pleasant weather before the sky opened and we were treated to a Midwest thunder storm.
+There were a few hours of humid but pleasant weather before the sky opened and we were treated to a Midwest thunder storm.
 It was the perfect welcome.
 With camp mostly set up, we enjoyed the lightning from the cozy confines of our camper, falling asleep to the downpour and thunder.